Physiotherapy

 Physiotherapy helps to restore, maintain and slow down the deterioration of movement and function when someone is affected by injury, illness or disability.

-Working with inpatients and the day patients of our Wellbeing Centre, our hospice physiotherapists and therapy assistant will facilitate a combination of face-face, telephone and online therapy sessions in either a one-to-one or group setting.
+Working with people on the inpatient unit and in our wellbeing centre, our hospice physiotherapist and therapy assistant will facilitate a combination of face-to-face, telephone, and online therapy sessions in either a one-to-one or group setting.

 - Mobility issues to optimise independence or adapt to new levels of functioning.